Fundamentals of Teaching Yoga and Meditation in Military Communities

 (Both formats are recorded and available for later listening)

-(To register – look to the right column of this page)
+(To register – click on the dates below or look at the right column of this page.)

 Fri – 6:00 pm – 9:30 pm EDT/3:00 pm – 6:30 pm PDT